Skip to content

 Mapping

-SJF4J provides a structural mapping capability through NodeMapper, enabling projection from one object graph to another.
+SJF4J provides structural mapping through NodeMapper, allowing one object graph to be projected into another.

-It operates directly on OBNT (Object-Based Node Tree), and works uniformly across Java objects and JSON-like structures.
+It operates directly on OBNT and works across Java objects and JSON-like structures.

 NodeMapper supports both imperative and declarative mapping styles:

-Use direct implementation when full control is required.
+Use direct implementation when full control is needed.

 java